IntelLabs/control-flag/README.md

 $ scripts/mine_patterns.sh -d <training_repo_dir> -o <training_data_file> -l 1
 ```

-`<training_dat_file>` contains conditional expressions in C language and
+`<training_dat_file>` contains conditional expressions in C language that are
-their AST (abstract syntax tree) representations for all the `if` statements
+found in the specified GitHub repos and their AST (abstract syntax tree) representations.
-found in the specified GitHub repos.
 You can view this file as a text file, if
 you want.

 ## Evaluation (or scanning for anomalies in C code from test repo)

 We can run `scan_for_anomalies.sh` script to scan target directory of interest.
-It's usage is as below.
+Its usage is as below.
 ```
 Usage: ./scan_for_anomalies.sh -t <training_data> -d <directory_to_scan_for_anomalous_patterns>
 Optional: